unrealircd/unrealircd-tests/README.md

 * There are more..

 # Directory layout:
-* `ircdconfig/` - UnrealIRCd configuration files used by the server
+* `serverconfig/` - Configuration files used by the servers (unrealircd and services)
 * `irctestframework/` - The actual test framework.
 You don't need to touch this if you are just writing tests.
 * `logs/` - Log files produced by the tests
 * `tests/chanmodes/` - Channel modes